Marvel-Advisors-LLC/wazuh-kubernetes/README.md

   Requests a JWT authentication token using the Wazuh API credentials (`wazuh-wui` user).

 3. **Generate Unique Test Message**
-  Creates a random syslog message with a unique numeric ID and sends it via UDP/TCP to the configured Syslog endpoint (`$SYSLOG_HOST:$SYSLOG_PORT`), typically exposed through an NLB.
+  Creates a random syslog message with a unique numeric ID and sends it via TCP to the configured Syslog endpoint (`$SYSLOG_HOST:$SYSLOG_PORT`), typically exposed through an NLB.

 4. **Search in the Wazuh Indexer**
   Queries the active daily index (`wazuh-alerts-4.x-YYYY.MM.DD`) for the same message ID using the `_search` API endpoint.
 If the message is found, it confirms that the Wazuh ingestion pipeline is functioning properly.